Soil moisture mapping#

 The task download file naming convention is: task_datedownloadinitiated_code.txt

-Use the three dropdown lists to select the desired task text file is by clicking on the folder names.
+Use the three dropdown lists to choose the desired task text file by selecting the folder names.

 Overwrite SEPAL images: In case you previously have downloaded an image in the same path folder, the module will overwrite the images with the same name.